christophermancini/rainbow-six-bootcamp/content/advanced-training/map/house.md

 ## Drone Entry Points

-The house has X possible entry points for your remote controlled surveillance drone.
+The house has 5 possible entry points for your remote controlled surveillance drone.

 1. Basement - Northwest corner underneath the Storage Room door
 1. Basement - Eastern side through the debris of the Garage door (between the two overhead doors)